 Targa Resources Corp. to Participate in Morgan Stanley Global Energy and Power Conference

-/EIN News/ -- HOUSTON, Feb.
+HOUSTON, Feb.
 27, 2023 (GLOBE NEWSWIRE) -- Targa Resources Corp.
-(NYSE: TRGP) ("Targa" or the "Company") announced today that representatives from the Company will participate in investor meetings at the Morgan Stanley Global Energy and Power Conference on Wednesday, March 1, 2023 in New York City.
+TRGP ("Targa" or the "Company") announced today that representatives from the Company will participate in investor meetings at the Morgan Stanley Global Energy and Power Conference on Wednesday, March 1, 2023 in New York City.

 A copy of the slides used for the conference meetings will be available in the Investors section of the Company's website at www.targaresources.com, or by going to https://www.targaresources.com/investors/events.